mthiobane/PyBer_Analysis/README.md

 The Urban cities have the highest number of Rides and drivers, the total fare is also huge for $ 39 855.
 But the average  fare per ride and the average fare per driver is the lowest respectively for $ 24.55 and $ 16.57.
 We observe the more the number of rides and drivers the higher the average fare per ride and average fare per driver
 ![df](https://user-images.githubusercontent.com/89410157/134581945-6c1523fb-1fb6-474d-96a7-7c78069d2aa9.png)
+#Total Fare by city type chart between January & April of 2019
 ![PyBer_fare_summary](https://user-images.githubusercontent.com/89410157/134581961-ac04daad-b225-414e-b1b8-d691519c0774.png)

 # Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.